paritytech/polkadot/roadmap/implementors-guide/guide.md

 1. Clear all `Some` members of `AvailabilityCores`.
 Return all parathread claims to queue with retries un-incremented.
 1. Set `configuration = Configuration::configuration()` (see [HostConfiguration](#Host-Configuration))
 1. Resize `AvailabilityCores` to have length `Paras::parachains().len() + configuration.parathread_cores with all `None` entries.
-1. Compute new validator groups by shuffling using a secure randomness beacon
+1. Compute new validator groups by shuffling using a secure randomness beacon (TODO [now])
+1. Prune the parathread queue to remove all retries beyond `configuration.parathread_retries`.
+  - all pruned claims should have their entry removed from the parathread index.
-1. Prune the parathread queue to remove all retries beyond `configuration.parathread_retries`, and assign all parathreads to new cores if the number of parathread cores has changed.
+  - assign all non-pruned claims to new cores if the number of parathread cores has changed between the `new_config` and `old_config` of the `SessionChangeNotification`.
+  - Assign claims in equal balance across all cores if rebalancing, and set the `next_core` of the `ParathreadQueue` by incrementing the relative index of the last assigned core and taking it modulo the number of parathread cores.

 #### Initialization